hamishivi/pokemongenerator/README.md

 ## Running This Yourself

-In this repo, I have included the weights used to generate the above images, in the ```weights``` folder.
-To check this out, simply install the dependencies (keras, tensorflow, etc - a simple ```pip install -r requirements.txt``` should be enough) and run ```demo.py```!
+You can download the pretrained models at [this link](https://drive.google.com/open?id=1hEU2oKxeqAcdZBpZwJEWN1cc14iW_xew).
+Simply download them and place them in a folder called ```weights``` if you want to check them out.
+Then, simply install the dependencies (keras, tensorflow, etc - a simple ```pip install -r requirements.txt``` should be enough) and run ```demo.py```!
 This should be runnable without needing some beefy GPU - it runs alright-ish on my little 2015 MacBook.

 ## Training This Yourself